Planning & Zoning for Your Rebuild

 - Like-for-Like Rebuilds

-With increased square footage, the additional portion is reassessed at market value; the original portion retains its prior assessed value.
+If you increase square footage, the additional portion is reassessed at market value; the original portion retains its prior assessed value.
 Substantial additions or renovations exceeding 50% of the structure may be considered new construction and fully reassessed. - Additional Structures

 - Similar to an ADU, a Junior Accessory Dwelling Unit (JADU) is a residential space within the primary structure that has its own entrance and kitchen facilities.
-It does not need to include a separate bathroom, but there must be access to the primary’s bathroom.
+It does not need to include a separate bathroom, but there must be access to the primary unit’s bathroom.
 Different from ADUs, JADUs are considered part of the main structure, must be 500 SF or smaller, and the owners must reside on-site.

-There are many other planning policies that apply to specific zones, including the ability to subdivide your lot, reconstruction of existing structures that may not be allowed under current planning rules, or new upgrades to be more resilient.
+There are other planning policies that apply to specific zones, including the ability to subdivide your lot, reconstruction of previous structures that may not be allowed under current planning rules, or new upgrades to be more resilient.
 These topics should be discussed with a professional architect, contractor, or project manager that can help you navigate the policy implications for your specific project!

-Policies can change, so it is important that you bookmark your local planning department website to revisit for information regularly!
+Policies can change, so it is important that you bookmark your local planning department website to revisit information regularly!